psvkushal/keyBoardFirmware/README.md

 1. (First time only) `git submodule add https://github.com/qmk/qmk_firmware.git`
 1. (To update) `git submodule update --init --recursive`
 1. Commit your changes to your userspace repository

+for flashing to rp2040
+use this command
+qmk compile -kb crkbd/rev1 -km corneOneShotLayout -e CONVERT_TO=promicro_rp2040